+Student Achievement (2.3.21)

+School leaders schedule time to discuss student achievement data at least monthly.

+Note: For relevant strategies and suggestions and reflection questions, see 2.3.24 below.

+Student Work (2.3.22)

-Schedule time for teachers to discuss:
+School leaders schedule time for teachers to discuss student work at least monthly.

-- Student achievement (2.3.21) - Desired Future State: School leaders schedule time to discuss student achievement data at least monthly. - Student work (2.3.22) - Desired Future State: School leaders schedule time for teachers to discuss student work at least monthly. - Strategies for instruction (2.3.23) - Desired Future State: School leaders schedule time to discuss strategies for instruction at least monthly. - Formative assessment (2.3.24) - Desired Future State: School leaders schedule time to discuss formative assessment of students at least monthly.
+Note: For relevant strategies and suggestions and reflection questions, see 2.3.24 below.

+Strategies for Instruction (2.3.23)

+School leaders schedule time to discuss strategies for instruction at least monthly.

+Note: For relevant strategies and suggestions and reflection questions, see 2.3.24 below.

+Formative Assessment (2.3.24)

+School leaders schedule time to discuss formative assessment of students at least monthly.

 - Give teachers regular opportunities to work with their peers in reviewing student work and discussing its implications for instructional design, academic rigor, and learner outcomes. - Facilitate discussions regarding the number of students improving their performance levels and those not improving.
-Interventions are short-term rather than long-term strategies. - Examine lesson plans and provide teachers with feedback on the quality of their planning. - Build professional relationships with the teachers based on knowledge of the standards, curriculum, assessment, and instructional system. - As leaders, attend or lead all professional learning sessions to become the principal learners in the school.
+Use interventions as short-term rather than long-term strategies. - Examine lesson plans and provide teachers with feedback on the quality of their planning. - Build professional relationships with the teachers based on knowledge of the standards, curriculum, assessment, and instructional system. - As leaders, attend or lead all professional learning sessions to become the principal learners in the school.

-- How much time is spent with grade-level teams to discuss student learning and strategies for instruction? - How much time is spent with grade-level teams to review formative and summative data and student work? - How is the purpose of these meetings communicated? - · What are the expected outcomes from the meetings? - Is the time spent sufficient to reach the intended outcomes? - Are grade-level teams maximizing the amount of time for these discussions?
-If not, what support is needed to provide and ensure these discussions result in better outcomes for students?
+- How much time is spent with grade-level teams to discuss student learning and strategies for instruction? - How much time is spent with grade-level teams to review formative and summative data and student work? - How is the purpose of these meetings communicated? - What are the expected outcomes from the meetings? - Is the time spent sufficient to reach the intended outcomes? - Are grade-level teams maximizing the amount of time for these discussions?
+If not, what support needs to be provided to ensure that these discussions result in better outcomes for students?

-Presence of formative feedback for teachers (2.3.30)
+Presence of Formative Feedback for Teachers (2.3.30)

-Formative feedback is provided to teachers and includes specific, critical examples from teaching practices, and provides meaningful suggestions on how to improve.
+Formative feedback is provided to teachers.
+It includes specific, critical examples from teaching practices and provides meaningful suggestions on how to improve.